-- Renters’ Rights Clinic: February 8th, 6-7:30pm Click Here to Register and to get more information
+- Renters’ Rights Clinic: Click Here to Register for the monthly Renters Rights Clinic

 Last month, Mr. Wallace Herrington, an MCM tenant with serious mobility issues, moved from the fourth to the second floor of his building – a huge win for Mr. Herrington who has been asking for months to be moved to a lower floor.
 Mr. Herrington’s move came on the heels of direct action by renters across Philadelphia who demanded that MCM accommodate the needs of tenants with disabilities and accessibility concerns.

 Mr. Herrington has lived on the fourth floor of 5220 Wayne Avenue since December 2020.
 This building is one of several multi-story properties owned by MCM with broken or non-functioning elevators.
 Mr. Herrington has multiple underlying health conditions that limit his mobility and make climbing stairs dangerous to his health.
 As Mr. Herrington’s mobility deteriorated, he made repeated monthly requests to MCM that he be re-located to a lower floor.
 Unable to manage the stairs, Mr. Herrington struggled to meet basic needs like getting groceries or doing his wash, even reaching the point where just leaving home had become a challenge.